transifex/transifex-javascript/packages/express/README.md

 ```

 The middleware will also make sure that any templates that are rendered by
-Express will have a `t`-function and a `tx` object in their context.
+Express will have a `t`-function and a `ws` object in their context.
 The
 `t`-function will take care of translation (in the same way as `req.t` does)
-and the `tx` object holds a list of available languages and the currently
+and the `ws` object holds a list of available languages and the currently
-selected language code (`tx.languages` and `tx.currentLocale` respectively).
+selected language code (`ws.languages` and `ws.currentLocale` respectively).
 Using this, you can do:

 ```javascript